The jury trial has been slowly disappearing.

 Controlling versions and access to files is the most important consideration at this point.
 Nextpoint is a cloud repository, which means you maintain one, single copy of all evidence.
 Once evidence is in the Nextpoint, you can use the file section to organize outlines, PowerPoint slides and other files where multiple versions will be created during the preparation phase.
 You can invite others to view the files and notifying them when updates have been made.

 I hope this gives you a sense of the broad issues to be considered as you move evidence to a trial preparation service.
-Please check our webinar series page to get more details and downloadable materials.
+Please sign up for our webinar series to get more details about upcoming topics and downloadable materials.
 The entire series will also include strategies for meet and confers and tips to prepare for your next trial or hearing.